 Council may apply a uniform rate or differential rates as a means of raising revenue.
-They are quite different in application and have different administrative and appeal mechanisms that need to be taken into account.
+They are quite different in application and have different administrative and appeal mechanisms that need to be considered.

-5.1 UNIFORM RATE
+5.1 Uniform Rate

 Section 160 of the Act stipulates that, if a council declares that general rates will be raised by the application of a uniform rate, the council must specify a percentage as the uniform rate.
 Rates will be determined by multiplying that percentage by the value of the relevant land.